Napaleofú: Population

 Napaleofú has 374 inhabitants (INDEC, 2010), which represents a slight decrease of 0.8% compared to the 377 inhabitants (INDEC, 2001) of the previous census.

 Surveys conducted in 2008 indicated that there would be more than one thousand.

-All the inhabitants regularly go to the club "Defensores" where most of the dances and parties are held and are followers of the peña "El Fogón".
+All the inhabitants regularly go to the club "Defensores" where most of the dances and parties are held and are followers of the peña El Fogón ("The Campfire").

 The local people donated funds to paint the chapel, remodel the police station, purchase a patrol car and night vision goggles so that the police can fight rural crime.

 A group of neighbors also plant soybeans on state-owned land belonging to the railroad to raise funds for local entities.
 The oilseed chosen offers the advantage of being cheaper and leaving more profit in the harvest.
 Wheat is very exposed to fires, sunflower is preyed upon by parrots, and the local people eat the corn if they plant corn.
 For these reasons these grains are not planted for the project.
 The railroad company allocated ten hectares for the group to farm.
 A local contractor planted and harvested the soybeans.
 The proceeds went to the club, schools, the retirement center and other establishments.